 - You accept the potential for capital loss, but less than in an equity-only unit trust

-- You are ideally investing for at least three years (measuring performance in the unit trust’s currency)
+- You are ideally investing for more than five years (measuring performance in the unit trust’s currency)

 Performance after fees with all distributions reinvested